-In the past, back when she was a punk and went out to punk, reggae and industrial music concerts often, she performed sound poetry and led a series of bands of free jazz with 4 guitars (Plectrum Spectrum) and 3 voices (Contradiction).
-She studied with vocalist Jay Clayton, the legendary Cecil Taylor and many others at the Banff Jazz Workshop.
-She is a multi-media artist, having majored in film production at York University.
-Much of the music she has recorded around her poetry has been included in her web art and digital films and she is considered a pioneer in internet cinema.
-Her internet films and web art have been screened in museums and festivals worldwide.
-She also a part-time photographer, documenting her daily life as art and selling her photos through various channels online.
-As well, in the late 1990s she founded the Jazz Grrls online community for women in jazz to tackle gender bias in the industry.
-A few years ago she conducted several interviews with her favourite female improvisors and innovators which can now be viewed on her Youtube channel of these interviews .
+In her youth, back when she was a punk and went out to punk, reggae and industrial music concerts often, she performed sound poetry and led a series of bands of free jazz with 4 guitars (Plectrum Spectrum) and 3 voices (Contradiction).
+She studied with the legendary Cecil Taylor, vocalist Jay Clayton and many others at the Banff Jazz Workshop.
+She has presented a paper on Cecil Taylor’s inspiration on her work in Brooklyn, New York at the Unit Structures conference.

+In the late 1990s she founded the Jazz Grrls online community for women in jazz to tackle gender bias in the industry.
+A few years ago she conducted several interviews with her favourite female improvisers and innovators which are on her Youtube channel.
 They discuss topics such as balancing life and art, and the role of mysticism in improvised music.

-She has kept a dream journal for several decades considers active dreamwork a vital part of her creative process.
-Earlier this year she presented her music and gave a workshop entitled Singing Your Dreams at the International Association for the Study of Dreams conference in the Netherlands.
+She has kept a dream journal for several decades and considers active dreamwork a vital part of her creative process.
+She presented her music and led a workshop entitled Singing Your Dreams at the International Association for the Study of Dreams conference in the Netherlands.
+She took several online courses in active dreaming with writer Robert Moss and is an member of two international Psiberdreaming groups.
 You can read more about how she uses dreaming in her creative process on this blog.